sonic-net/SONiC/doc/stp/SONiC_PVST_HLD.md

 STPd will update the config DB for shutting down the interface, user can enable the interface back once it has stopped receiving the BPDUs.

  ### 3.6.2.4.4 Port fast
-Portfast command is enabled by default on all ports, portfast allows edge ports to move to forwarding state quickly when the connected device is not participating in spanning-tree.
+Portfast command is enabled by default on all ports, portfast allows edge ports to quickly transition to forwarding state when the connected device is not participating in spanning-tree.

 Below command allows enabling or disabling of portfast on an interface.

 **config spanning_tree interface portfast {enable|disable} <ifname\>**

+This command allows the user to quickly enable traffic flow (bypassing the Listening and Learning port states) through the edge ports connected to the traffic sources such as workstations or servers that do not participate in STP and thus saving twice the Forwarding delay time for port convergence.

  ### 3.6.2.4.4 Uplink fast
 Uplink fast feature enhances STP performance for switches with redundant uplinks.
 Using the default value for the standard STP forward delay, convergence following a transition from an active link to a redundant link can take 30 seconds (15 seconds for listening and an additional 15 seconds for learning).

-When uplink fast is configured on the redundant uplinks, it reduces the convergence time to just one second by moving to forwarding state (bypassing listening and learning modes) in just once second when the active link goes down.
+Below command allows enabling or disabling of uplink-fast on an interface.

 **config spanning_tree interface uplink_fast {enable|disable} <ifname\>**

+When uplink fast is configured on the redundant uplinks, it allows the user to significantly reduce the convergence time by directly transitioning to forwarding state (bypassing listening and learning port states) in just once second when the active link goes down.

  ### 3.6.2.4.5 Port level priority
 This command allows to configure the port level priority value, range 0 - 240 (default 128)

 **config spanning_tree interface priority <ifname\> <value\>**

+This command when configured on an upstream root or designated bridge allows an user to choose a port on the downstream designated bridge as root port over an alternate port with equal Path Cost for all the STP instances pertaining to configured VLANs on the interface.

  ### 3.6.2.4.6 Port level path cost
 This command allows to configure the port level cost value, range 1 - 200000000

 **configure spanning_tree interface cost <ifname\> <value\>**

+This parameter for all the ports when added up, determines the total spanning tree path cost between the root bridge and the switch.
+Thus, it plays significant role in calculating the shortest path to the root bridge for narrowing down the best topology possible for all the STP instances irrespective of the configured VLANs.

+This command thus allows the user to control the spanning tree topology convergence by choosing the designated bridges with the best paths towards the root bridge.
+It also aids in choosing the root ports over the alternate ports on these designated bridges with best path cost towards the root bridge for all the STP instances pertaining to the configured VLANs on the interface.

 ### 3.6.3 Show Commands
 - show spanning_tree